 Ferries from the UK to France and then to Portugal

-Traveling within France to Portugal
+Traveling from France to Portugal

-Traveling to Portugal and staying in Portugal
+Travelling to Portugal and staying in Portugal

 Portugal is a popular destination for British tourists.
 For tourists, there is a lot to see and taste 🙂 Try local delicacies such as the Vinho Verde wine, Pastel de Nata with your morning coffee, or Francesinha for lunch that helps you through the day.